Sintered filters are better for high-pressure applications because they combine high mechanical strength,

 Sintered filters are widely used in:

-As hydrogen energy infrastructure continues to grow, porous metal filtration is becoming increasingly important for system safety and reliability.
+As hydrogen energy infrastructure continues to grow, porous metal filtration is becoming increasingly

 Chemical processing environments can expose filters to: